Skip to content

 By NASA/GSFC/MITI/ERSDAC/JAROS, and U.S./Japan ASTER Science Team – http://asterweb.jpl.nasa.gov/gallery-detail.asp?name=Richat, Public Domain, https://commons.wikimedia.org/w/index.php?curid=2974815

-The thinking is that since it was not produced by a concentrated blast at the center, it must have been produced through a swelling, followed by a collapse.
-The possibility that an incoming meteorite may have produced an evenly distributed pressure wave does not appear to have been considered.
+The logic is simple.
+Since it wasn’t produced by a concentrated blast at its center, it must have been produced through a swelling, followed by a collapse.

 However, the Richat Structure has all the characteristics of an electrical event.
 It displays the tell tale twist of a Birkeland Current.